CI/CD Pipeline: 15 Best Practices for Successful Test Automation

 A continuous feedback system is very important to check the functioning of automation tools and ensure they are generating desired results.
 Feedbacks will help understand bugs and rectify test scripts to ensure the perfect code enters the production phase.
 Unclear reports often demand rewriting of test scripts.
 Overall, continuous feedbacks help identify bugs, rewrite code, improve test processes.

-A perfect sync among teams is very important to ensure success.
+Perfect sync among teams is very important to ensure success.
 Giving regular status about test cases, the continuous integration practices boost transparency in the process chain.
 This naturally results in increased team collaboration and enhances the quality of testing and overall efficiency.

 15) Right Tooling

-While the above factors show the path for successful test automation through CI/CD pipeline, right tooling plays a crucial role in this journey.
+While the above factors show the path for successful test automation through CI/CD pipeline, the right tooling plays a crucial role in this journey.
 It’s important to choose the CI/CD tools that can perform any kind of testing function.
 Looking for such effective tools avoids deviation in the mid of product development.

 Get on your Development and QA teams to implement these best practices and achieved enhanced automation capabilities in development, testing and deployment cycles.